halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-resources-jobs.md

-# How to setup Resources & Jobs
+# How to: setup Resources & Jobs

 1      INTRODUCTION